rylev/DMG-01/book/src/appendix/numbers.md

 >
 > Some times we'll actually only deal with half a byte (i.e., 4 bits) at a time.
 This is usually referred to as a "nibble".

-Since writing out bytes in binary can be quite tedious, we normally write out bytes in hexidecimal notation: So while we could write out the byte representing the number 134 as "0b10000110" we typically write it as "0x86".
+Since writing out bytes in binary can be quite tedious, we normally write out bytes in hexadecimal notation: So while we could write out the byte representing the number 134 as "0b10000110" we typically write it as "0x86".
 These two notations specify the same number, "0x86" is just shorter so it's more often used.

 When disucssing numbers composed of multiple bytes, for example 0xFFA1 (composed of three bytes), we'll often need to talk about which byte is "most significant" (MSB - most significant byte) and which is "least significant" (LSB - least significant byte).
 Going back to math class, you may remember that when writing numbers like "178", the digit on the right (i.e., the "8") is the least sigificant, it adds the least amount to the total sum of the number (just eight) while the digit on the left (i.e., the "1") is the most significant since it adds the most to the sum of the number (one hundred!).
 Bytes work the same way - in 0xFFA1, 0xFF is the most significant byte and 0xA1 is the least significant.